 Social listening is the act of monitoring social networks for conversations that take place surrounding trends, products and services; and it is important for a number of reasons.
 The most obvious of these is that it enables you to stay adrift of what people are saying about you online; and, ideally, to react.
 Perhaps users are sharing experiences of your brand that are worth relaying on official brand accounts, or that can serve as useful feedback moving forward.
 Some customers may also be talking about problems which, by reaching out, you can resolve.

 Just as important as tracking conversations about your own brand is monitoring those that concern your competitors.
 Keeping track of how they communicate and engage online audiences allows you to identify your respective strengths and weaknesses, which in turn enables you to identify areas for improvement and, in the meantime, to focus on what sets you apart.

 And of course, e-listening is an important way of identifying new opportunities and engaging with new audiences.
 For example, following specific keywords, hashtags and accounts allows you to identify and connect with audiences that are likely to be interested in what you have to say.

 See also: Social Listening: Why Tune In?

 Want People to Listen to You?
 You Need Influence

 The key point here is that as a company, your ability to listen to online conversations has a direct impact on the extent to which audiences will listen to you.
-That is to say, if you’re in touch with what customers are saying, what potential prospects are looking for, and what competitors are communicating about, you’re in a better position to address these needs; to interact in a way that will speak directly to target audiences, and make them more likely to listen to what you have to say.
-And if, along the way, you succeed in engaging individuals who can vouch for your company and spread brand messages through their own influence, than that’s even better.
+That is to say, if you’re in touch with what customers are saying, what potential prospects are looking for, and what competitors are communicating about, you’re in a better position to address these needs.
+Additionally to interact in a way that will speak directly to target audiences; as well as make them more likely to listen to what you have to say.
+And if, along the way, you succeed in engaging individuals who can vouch for your company and spread brand messages through their own influence; then that’s even better.